 The hurricane nature run that was examined in in this study was simulated using the Weather Research and Forecasting (WRF) Model version 3.2.1 and is part of a larger 13-month joint observing system simulation experiment (OSSE) nature run that is described in detail by Nolan et al. (2013; and referred to as NRH1 in their paper).
 NRH1 spans a 13-day period from 29 July 0000 UTC – 11 Aug 0000 UTC 2005 and does not interact with land, unusually cold SSTs, or other synoptic weather systems during the portion of its life cycle that we examined.
-Track, minimum surface pressure, and maximum 10-m wind speed for the lifecycle of this simulated storm are shown Fig. 2.1, during which time the radius of maximum winds contracts to a minimum radius of 45 km, later expanding to 60 km.
+Track, minimum surface pressure, and maximum 10-m wind speed for the lifecycle of this simulated storm are shown Fig. 1, during which time the radius of maximum winds contracts to a minimum radius of 45 km, later expanding to 60 km.
 The NRH1 9 km nested grid was utilized, which included 61 vertical levels (up to 50 hPa) and employed the WRF 6 class double-moment microphysics scheme (WDM6) [Lim and Hong, 2010], the RRTM-G schemes for both shortwave and longwave radiation (called every 6-min) [Iacono et al., 2008], and the Kain-Fritsch convective parameterization (Kain and Fritsch, 1990; Kain, 2004]).
 Additionally, the Yonsei University (YSU) planetary boundary layer scheme [Noh et al., 2003; Hong et al., 2006] was used for surface fluxes and turbulent mixing in the boundary layer (the ‘‘TC’’ option for formulas of surface exchange coefficients for momentum, heat, and moisture as a function of wind speed was employed).
 Finally, for parameterizing ocean cooling, the same mixed layer model as implemented in WRF 3.2.1 was used with an initial mixed layer depth of 25 m and stratification at the top of the thermocline specified as 0.1 km-1.

 The NRH1 exhibited a life cycle typical of a North Atlantic Cape Verde-type system, as it underwent genesis from an African easterly wave, intensified into a strong category 3 hurricane (≥49 m s-1) from 05-07 Sept, and eventually recurved after reaching ~65oW.
 The lifecycle of this sequence spans a 13-day period from 29 July 0000 UTC - 11 Aug 0000 UTC 2005.
-Dunion et al. (2014) found that the TCDC was most pronounced in mature hurricanes (Saffir-Simpson intensity of category 2 or higher (43 m s-1)) that were in relatively low shear environments (≤7.5 m s-1 of 200–850-hPa vertical wind shear) and located ≥300 km from land and decided to constrain their storm sample accordingly (see Chapter 2.2.1).
-This element of the study used identical thresholds to identify the portion of the NRH1 lifecycle that would be most conducive for TCDC processes.
-Fig. 2.1 shows the track and intensity for the 13-day NRH1 simulation period and indicates that the storm met the minimum distance to land threshold for the entire period and that the intensity requirement was attained from days 5-10.
+Dunion et al. (2014) found that the TCDC was most pronounced in mature hurricanes (Saffir-Simpson intensity of category 2 or higher (43 m s-1)) that were in relatively low shear environments (≤7.5 m s-1 of 200–850-hPa vertical wind shear) and located ≥300 km from land and constrained their storm sample accordingly.
+This study uses identical thresholds to identify the portion of the NRH1 lifecycle that would be most conducive for TCDC processes.
+Figure 1 shows the track and intensity for the 13-day NRH1 simulation period and indicates that the storm met the minimum distance to land threshold for the entire period and that the intensity requirement was attained from days 5-10.
 Finally, Nolan et al (2013) showed that the vertical wind shear affecting NRH1 during this 5-day period never exceeded 7.5 m s-1.
 Therefore, days 5-10 (03 Aug 0000 UTC - 08 Aug 0000 UTC) of the NRH1 simulation were searched for signs of the TCDC.